Interstate 75 in Florida: The Everglades and Southwest Florida

-As it approaches Naples at County Road 951 (exit 101), I-75 makes a sharp turn north resuming its south–north trajectory and as it parallels Florida's west coast, it becomes six lanes hereafter to the Georgia state line.
-At this point, Alligator Alley ends and I-75 is toll free for the rest of its length in Florida.
+As it approaches Naples at County Road 951 (CR 951; exit 101), Alligator Alley ends.
+The Interstate is toll-free for the rest of its length in Florida and makes a sharp turn north, resuming its north–south trajectory, and as it parallels Florida's west coast, it becomes six lanes.
 As it continues north, I-75 passes near Bonita Springs, Fort Myers, Punta Gorda, Port Charlotte, Venice, Sarasota, and Bradenton before reaching the Tampa Bay area metropolis consisting of Tampa and St. Petersburg.

 Tampa Bay area

 North of Ellenton, I-275 splits from I-75 to serve St. Petersburg and Pinellas County via the Sunshine Skyway Bridge and Tampa via the Howard Frankland Bridge.
 I-75 parallels the eastern shore of Tampa Bay as a bypass route of the Tampa Bay area, as it passes by the communities of Brandon, Temple Terrace, and New Tampa.
 Two expressways access Downtown Tampa from I-75: the Lee Roy Selmon Expressway (SR 618) and I-4.
 Within the Tampa Bay metropolitan area, many interchanges are far more complex than mere diamond, cloverleaf, or even single-point urban interchanges.
 Aside from the large turbine interchange with I-4 (exit 261), there are interchanges with SR 582 (Fowler Avenue; exit 265) and SR 579 (Fletcher Avenue/Morris Bridge Road; exit 266) that contain both loops and flyovers.
 A flyover ramp was built from southbound SR 581 (Bruce B. Downs Boulevard; exit 270) to southbound I-75.